silversub/terraform/tutorials/clusters.md

 The default worker pool is automatically created when the cluster is created.
 Because you do not explicitly specify the default worker pool in your configuration file, you cannot remove this worker pool by removing the `ibm_container_worker_pool` resource from your file.
 Instead, you use the `local-exec` IBM Cloud Provider plug-in for Terraform provisioner to run an {{site.data.keyword.containerlong_notm}} or {{site.data.keyword.openshiftlong_notm}} command against your cluster to remove the default worker pool.

 1. Open your IBM Cloud Provider plug-in for Terraform configuration and add the following content.
-To run a command against your cluster, you embed the `local-exec` provisioner in a IBM Cloud Provider plug-in for Terraform [`null_resource`](https://registry.terraform.io/providers/hashicorp/null/latest/docs/resources/resource){: external}.
+To run a command against your cluster, you embed the `local-exec` provisioner in an IBM Cloud Provider plug-in for Terraform [`null_resource`](https://registry.terraform.io/providers/hashicorp/null/latest/docs/resources/resource){: external}.

    **Example for an {{site.data.keyword.containerlong_notm}} cluster:**
    ```